-The likely impact on the quality of overall provision could be significant.
 The concern is that gaps in learning and progress between disadvantaged pupils and non-disadvantaged pupils will increase as a result of the virus as a result of pupils not being able to access their teachers or the VLE as regularly as they needed to during the main lockdown or indeed in any future prolonged period of isolation or lockdown.

-Some of the control measure the MAT is pursuing include:
+Some of the control measures the MAT has implemented include:

-- Investigate the costs of securing enough devices (Chromebooks) so that every child in the trust who is on free school meals, or who has an EHCP, is able to access their programme of digital learning throughout any future period of school closures (wholly or partly funded by the 'hardship fund' we have created as part of the COVID 19 catch-up premium funding).
-In addition and as part of the ongoing work on the VLE we seek to create: - A parent portal with access to the resources and guidance on how to support their children's learning - A series of Google Classroom support sessions for parents on home learning (placed on the above portal) - A virtual 'MAT' staffroom to support staff wellbeing.
+- Purchase of personal devices (Chromebooks) so that every child in the Trust on free school meals, or with an EHCP, could access their programme of digital learning. or This has been partly funded by a 'hardship fund' we created as part of the COVID 19 catch-up premium funding.
+In addition and as part of the ongoing work on the VLE we have been able to design and implement: - A parent portal with access to the resources and guidance on how to support their children's learning. - A series of Google Classroom support sessions for parents on home learning (placed on the above portal). - A virtual 'MAT' staffroom to support staff wellbeing.